mckenzielee/Qi-Docs/docs/Reading_Data.rst

 Working with views is covered in detail in the :ref:`Sds_View_topic` section.

-When data is requested at an index for which no stored event exists, the type of the index and the interpolation and extrapolation characteristics defined by the target type of the SdsView determine whether the result is an error, null event, interpolated event, or extrapolated event.
+When data is requested with a SdsView the read characteristics defined by the *target type* of the SdsView determine what is returned.
 The read characteristics are discussed in the *Get Value*, *GetValues* and *GetWindowValues* code samples.

 Filter Expressions
 ------------------